-In addition, let everyone involved in the transaction know that you will be communicating with both the client and the title company, so the client should not transfer any money or send any sensitive information unless they check with you first.
+In addition, let everyone involved in the transaction know that you will be communicating with both the client and the title agent and /or title company, so the client should not transfer any money or send any sensitive information unless they check with you first.
 Add an extra layer of security by using an encrypted video messaging app, so that the recipients can see you delivering the necessary information personally.

 Look into the policies followed by your cloud computing platforms, including the liability they accept in the event of a data breach or cyber attack on their end.
 Understand what your responsibility is in order to ensure compliance with their security measures.
 They may be able to provide tools, insights, and processes that will help you better protect your systems and your clients.